felias-fogg/dw-link/docs/better.md

 | *D2*        |          | *Power enable (open drain, active low)*                      |
 |             | *2*      | *VTG:* *Power from Q1 controlled by power jumper*            |

 And here is the early breadboard prototype, which worked beautifully.

 ![V2-prototype](pics/dw-probe-V3.jpg)

 I have turned the prototype into an Arduino Shield, which I sold [at Tindie](https://www.tindie.com/products/31798/) as a kit.
 With that, the hardware setup is straightforward.
 Just plug in an ISP cable, and you can start debugging.
-Since MPLAB SNAP has become cheaper than this kit, I decided to retire the kit, and now recommend to [buy a SNAP](https://www.microchip.com/en-us/development-tool/pg164100).
-Together with my Python packages [dw-gdbserver](https://github.com/felias-fogg/dw-gdbserver) and [PyAvrOCD](https://github.com/felias-fogg/PyAvrOCD), you get the same debugging experience.
-Furthermore, you will also be able to debug other AVRs than only debugWIRE MCUs.

 ![dw-link probe](pics/dw-probe.jpg)